nextauthjs/next-auth/docs/docs/configuration/callbacks.md

 ...
 callbacks: {
   async session({ session, token, user }) {
-    // Send properties to the client, like an access_token and user id from a provider. session.accessToken = token.accessToken
+    // Send properties to the client, like an user id from a provider. session.user.id = token.id
-    session.user.id = token.id

     return session